 Best Time to Go to Hue – Festive Summer (April to July)

 Like Ha Noi, Hue was once the capital city of Vietnam.
 If Ha Noi has modernized itself with skyscrapers, Hue still retains its ancient beauty with the Imperial Citadel.
 Being built by the last Vietnamese royal family, the Citadel in Hue is in much better condition than the one in Hanoi.
 Besides, the city has many other ancient architectures, like the complex royal mausoleums and numerous temples.
-The people in Hue has a traditional relaxed lifestyle, giving the city a nostalgic vibe.
+The people in Hue have a traditional relaxed lifestyle, giving the city a nostalgic vibe.
 Visiting Hue is like a journey going back into the past.

 At the beginning of Summer in April, Hue hosts an annual festival.
 This is the biggest cultural – tourism festival on the national level.
 The whole city is decorated gloriously.
-The Citadel opens various cultural activities that you won’t be able to see any other time in the year.
+The Citadel opens various cultural activities that you won’t be able to see any other time of the year.
 During this time, many international cultural events also take place in Hue, so it’s definitely a good opportunity to enjoy a lot of fun.

 Around April, the weather just got warmer after the wet season, not yet hot, while the atmosphere is dry.
 All are perfect conditions for an enjoyable trip.
-One thing you shouldn’t miss is to have a boat trip on the iconic Perfume River during sunset while tasting delicious specialities of Hue.
+One thing you shouldn’t miss is to have a boat trip on the iconic Perfume River during sunset while tasting the delicious specialities of Hue.

 If you go later in May to July, the city is less crowded since the festival has come to an end.
 This is a good time to explore the city at a slow pace.
 After visiting the city centre, let’s go outside to spend a few lazy days on nearby beautiful beaches, such as Lang Co and Pha Tam Giang.